MartianTribe/ReadModifyWrite_C-Logging/C_Sharp_Logging_Tips.md

 # Seven Tips For Logging in C#

-In the world of software development, unit testing has quickly risen to the prominence of a required process during the development phase.
+In the world of software development, unit testing has quickly risen to the prominence of a required process in development.
 And documentation is quickly ascending as a must need for post production.
-Lost in the white hot glare of these two shining stars is another process, one that has existed for some time but does not get the same attention of testing and documentation, logging.
+Lost in the white hot glare of these two shining stars is another process, one that has existed for some time but does not get the same attention as testing and documentation, logging.

 Most developers will argue that they do not neglect logging.
 It is a vital tool in their debugging arsenal.
 One of the benchmarks of progressing from a novice developer to the next level is the ability to output a stack trace when an exception occurs and understand it.
 But how many developers think of logs as a post production asset?

-Logging is the powerful bridge between being a vital tool for unit testing and debugging in production and as an additional means of communication with the end users of your application, who may not have the technical savvy to read a stack trace.
+Logging is the powerful bridge between being a vital tool for unit testing and debugging in production and a data rich repository of the real world use of your application.
+Logs can also provide a layer of support and communication with system administrators and even users.

-This article will show you how to take your C# logging to the next level whether it is logging to the console, a file or across multiple server and to review the concept of logging as a vital part of your software products post production support.
+This article will show you how to take your C# logging to the next level whether it is logging to the console, a file or across multiple server and to review the concept of logging as a vital part of your application's post production support.

 ## Getting Started